lukeshiru/utn-stack/README.md

 stackScan(&stack); // Displays an input message and stores the given value with stackAdd. stackPrint(stack); // Display all the values of the stack.
 ```

+## Immutable version

+This has an immutable implementation.
+Check the `immutable` branch!